 This grant will support a detailed and pertinent research study that examines whether implicit violent rhetoric from public leaders can lead to violent extremism toward marginalized racial and ethnic groups.

-Spotlight on Student Media Leaders Website and Social Media Campaign
+Spotlight on Student Changemakers Website and Social Media Campaign

 SOC Communications Office

-This grant will support the publication of an engaging and meaningful website story series and social media campaign to profile student leaders committed to advancing DEI.
-The campaign will increase connections between SOC and student groups and make students from all backgrounds feel represented, seen and heard.
+This grant will support the publication of an engaging and meaningful website story and video series and social media campaign to profile student leaders committed to advancing DEI.
+The campaign will increase connections between SOC and students and make students from all backgrounds feel represented, seen and heard.

 Resource Bank for a Diversity and Equity course: COMM 365 (Digital Media and Culture)